The Principles of Starting Strength

 Is Starting Strength Right for You?

-With the sheer number of exercise options available to you, is Starting Strength the right option for you?
-In the following sections, we will take a look at the pros and cons of the program to help you make your decision.
+With the sheer number of exercise options available, is Starting Strength the right choice for you?
+In the following sections, we will look at the program's pros and cons to help you decide.

 Pros

-• Simple: Starting Strength is simple.
-It only calls for five exercises, and these five exercises make up two workouts that you repeat regularly.
-It can be helpful to focus on performing a small number of exercises consistently and correctly, instead of muddling through lengthy programs featuring a large number of exercises that vary in frequency
+- Simple: Starting Strength is simple.
+It only calls for five exercises, which make up two workouts you repeat regularly.
+It can be helpful to focus on performing a small number of exercises consistently and correctly instead of muddling through lengthy programs featuring many exercises that vary in frequency.

-• Effective: Done correctly, Starting Strength is an excellent way to build your overall strength and improve your body’s range of motion.
-The exercises included form the basis for nearly all exercises programs.
+- Effective: Done correctly, Starting Strength is an excellent way to build your overall Strength and improve your body's range of motion.
+The exercises included form the basis for nearly all exercise programs.

 Cons

-• Requires equipment access: To perform the Starting Strength program, you must have, at minimum, access to a squat or power rack, a barbell, weight plates, and a bench.
+- Requires equipment access: To perform the Starting Strength program, you must have, at minimum, access to a squat or power rack, a barbell, weight plates, and a bench.
 Going to a gym has been the easiest way to access this type of equipment.
-Because many gyms have been closed, due to the coronavirus pandemic, a well-equipped home gym is necessary.
+However, because many gyms have been closed, a well-equipped home gym is necessary due to the coronavirus pandemic.

-• May require coaching: Many have successfully figured out how to perform the exercises through trial and error, reading descriptions, and watching online videos.
-However, there is a risk that you could injure yourself by performing the exercises incorrectly, and if you cannot figure it out yourself, you may need to enlist the help of a coach for what is called a form check.
-(Coaches are now making their services available via phone apps where they can coach you in real-time.)
+- May require coaching: Many have successfully figured out how to perform the exercises through trial and error, reading descriptions, and watching online videos.
+However, there is a risk that you could injure yourself by performing the exercises incorrectly, and if you cannot figure it out yourself, you may need to enlist a coach's help for a form check.
+(Coaches now make their services available via phone apps to coach you in real-time.)

-• No accessory work: Starting Strength features only compound movements.
-Those who have goals in addition to getting strong (such as developing a specific bodily aesthetic) will find this program unsatisfactory due to the lack of accessory movements like bicep curls, leg curls, and so on.
+- No accessory work: Starting Strength features only compound movements.
+Those who have goals other than getting strong (such as developing a specific bodily aesthetic) will find this program unsatisfactory due to the lack of accessory movements like bicep curls, leg curls, and so on.

 Conclusion

-Working out at home has become extremely popular, especially as the Coronavirus Pandemic has resulted in the temporary shuttering of many gyms.
+Working out at home has become extremely popular, especially as the Coronavirus Pandemic has caused many gyms to temporarily close.

 There are many options available to someone working out at home, but one that should be considered by anyone who is looking to get strong and has access to the necessary equipment is Starting Strength.

-It is one of the classic weight lifting programs, and though there are many critics of the program (primarily regarding its simplicity), it has stood the test of time.
+It is one of the classic weightlifting programs, and though many critics of it (primarily regarding its simplicity) have criticised it, it has stood the test of time.

 Page Reference